 Plant hops in the spring and they’ll zoom up and give you summer shade—and even if you don’t harvest them for brewing, they’ll die back in the autumn to let the winter sunshine in.
 Hops are almost invariably described as “vigorous”, which is horticulture-speak for “stand back and watch this one take over!”

 If you don’t have an arbor or pergola, get out the hammer and nails and make a home for this easy grower.
-We give you details about cultivating hops in the Planting and Growing Guide we ship with each hops rhizome.
+We give you details about cultivating hops in our Planting and Growing Guide that we ship with each hops rhizome.

 Hops are just one of the herbs that can be used in making beer.
 If you’d like to branch out to other herbs, these are suggested by the brothers who wrote The Homebrewer’s Garden: